Smynay/rvision/README.md

 Create a TaskBoard

 1. Got arr, where each element has:
   - Task number (TSK-XXXX)
   - Task name
-- Creator name,
+  - Creator name
-- Creator surname,
+  - Creator surname
   - Task status, one of (PLAN, IN PROGRESS, TESTING, DONE)
-- Task priority? one of (MUST, SHOULD, COULD)
+  - Task priority, one of (MUST, SHOULD, COULD)
   - Task date

-2. Board should have a column for each status (на плитке показать номер задачи и название)
+2. Board should have a column for each status

 3. Each task card should view Task name, Task number, Creator info and Task priority